Bunjevci: Language

 Opinions on the status of the Bunjevac dialect remain divided.
-Bunjevac speech is considered a dialect or vernacular of the Serbo-Croatian pluricentric language, by linguists.
+Bunjevac speech is considered a dialect or vernacular of the Serbo-Croatian language, by linguists.
 It is noted by Andrew Hodges that it is mutually intelligible with the standard Serbian and Croatian varieties.
 Popularly, the Bunjevac dialect is often referred to as "Bunjevac language" (bunjevački jezik) or Bunjevac mother tongue (materni jezik).
 At the political level, depending on goal and content of the political lobby, the general confusion concerning the definition of the terms language, dialect, speech, mother tongue, is cleverly exploited, resulting in an inconsistent use of the terms.